Sylvexia/personal_research/Master Thesis Slide Draft.md

 - ONNX is an open format for representing machine learning models.
 - Developed by **Microsoft and Facebook**
-- Enabling **interoperability** across different deep learning frameworks like PyTorch, TensorFlow, and tools like OpenVINO, TensorRT.
+- Enabling **interoperability** across different deep learning frameworks like PyTorch, TensorFlow.

 ---
 ## What is MLIR

 - **MLIR (Multi-Level Intermediate Representation)** is a compiler infrastructure project under the LLVM umbrella.
-- Designed to **unify and optimize** code across **multiple abstraction levels**, even good for hardware specific abstraction.
+- It enables defining and transforming programs at **multiple abstraction levels**, from tensor algebra down to machine code.
 ## Features:

-- **Extensibility**: Easy to build custom dialects and passes.
-- **Unification**: Bridges the gap between different levels of IR (high-level → hardware).
-- **Optimization-friendly**: Reuses LLVM’s robust infrastructure with added tensor semantics.
+- **Extensibility and Reusablilty**: Dialects allow us to **represent, optimize, and transform** programs across different layers of abstraction
 - **Framework Integration**: Backbone of modern compilers like TensorFlow XLA, Torch-MLIR, IREE.

 ---